samueldavidwinter/SQLServerToDataLake/README.md

 b) Establishing the scripts used to create valuable views within SQL Server
 c) To a presenting reational layer with additional flows, influenced by SQL Server views
 4. Running checks and validating data
-5. Displaying a data model in the Silver layer
+5. Displaying a data vault model in the Silver layer
+6. Displaying a star schema model in the Gold Layer